You might have realised that podcasts have become a big deal in recent times and that includes for businesses too.

 Podcasting is an intimate format.

-By listening to your podcast, customers allow you to communicate with them and influence their thinking not to mention their feelings.
-80% of podcast listeners tune in to listen to an entire episode.
+By listening to your podcast, customers allow you to communicate with them and influence their thinking, not to mention their feelings.
+80% of podcast listeners tune in to an entire episode.
 There is something about the casual and unfiltered nature that makes audio content so relatable and trustworthy.

-Unlike curated, traditional marketing channels, your business podcast relies almost entirely on your humble voice.
-But, there in lies the benefit – it’s precisely this human element that listeners find authentic and compelling.
+Unlike other content marketing methods, and of course episode show notes, your business podcast relies almost entirely on your humble voice.
+But, therein lies the benefit – it’s precisely this human element that people find authentic and compelling.